-My current passion (aside from traveling and education) is photography.
-I love photographing newborns and capturing all the places we travel.
-I spend what little free time I have reading classic literature (my favorite authors are Elizabeth Gaskell, Jane Austen and Charles Dickens) and digitally scrapbooking our adventures.
+I spend what little free time I have reading classic literature (my favorite authors are Elizabeth Gaskell, Jane Austen and Charles Dickens).

 Formerly blogging at An Intentional Life, our full-time travels and homeschooling left me with no time for blogging (such a hard life right?)
 I still have no time for blogging, however I constantly get questions from those who are interested in homeschooling since it’s kind of a passion of mine.
-I have no intention of becoming a full-time blogger at this point in my life, however with the incredible amount of resources available, it can be quite difficult to navigate and find the basics of how to homeschool.
+I have no intention of becoming a full-time blogger again, however with the incredible amount of resources available, it can be quite difficult to navigate and find the basics of how to homeschool.

 The purpose of this site is simply to provide an easy way for those interested in homeschooling or who are new to homeschooling, to learn all about homeschooling using the Charlotte Mason method.
 I also have to recommend what I find to be the most useful tool in teaching with Charlotte Mason methods- the Learning and Living: Homeschooling the Charlotte Mason Way DVD set.
 This is by far the best information I have found for practical, how-to information on implementing all of Miss Mason’s ideas.
 It’s one thing to read the methods, but quite another to SEE them.
 I can’t recommend these videos enough (by the way, many of the excerpts are free and I’ve embedded links to many of them in the how-to drop downs!)